matheuslab/tothemoon/README.md

 * [Spring Boot](https://spring.io/projects/spring-boot) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications
 * [Checkstyle](https://docs.gradle.org/5.2.1/userguide/checkstyle_plugin.html) - Performs quality checks on your project’s Java source files using [Checkstyle](http://checkstyle.sourceforge.net/index.html) and generates reports from these checks
 * [JaCoCo](https://docs.gradle.org/5.2.1/userguide/jacoco_plugin.html) - The JaCoCo plugin provides code coverage metrics for Java code via integration with [JaCoCo](https://www.eclemma.org/jacoco/)
+* [JUnit 5](https://docs.gradle.org/current/userguide/java_testing.html#using_junit5) - The JUnit Platform serves as a foundation for launching testing frameworks on the JVM.
+* [Mockito](https://site.mockito.org/) - Tasty mocking framework for unit tests in Java
+* [Hamcrest](http://hamcrest.org/) - Framework for writing matcher objects allowing 'match' rules to be defined declaratively.
+There are a number of situations where matchers are invaluable, such as UI validation, or data filtering, but it is in the area of writing flexible tests that matchers are most commonly used